 - Professional Development Points (PDPs) at conclusion of institute.

 - Access to resources and education staff throughout the year.

-- Breakfast, drinks and snacks provided daily.
+- Free lunch, drinks, and snacks provided daily.

 - A collegial atmosphere set in a beautiful landscape for timely and relevant learning.